sybe11a/hatespeech_classifier_transformer/README.md

-# DSA4213 Assignment 3: Hate Speech Detection with Fine-Tuning
+# Fine-Tuning DistilBERT for Hate Speech Detection

 This repository implements and compares different fine-tuning strategies for hate speech detection using the HateXplain dataset.